 - a.
-Peso-denominated loans that are granted to micro-, small- and medium enterprises (MSMEs) - b.
+Peso-denominated loans that are granted to micro, small and medium enterprises (MSMEs) - b.
 Peso-denominated loans that are granted to large enterprises, excluding banks and NBQBs

-The use of MSME loans as allowable alternative compliance with the reserve requirement shall be available to banks from April 24, 2020 to December 29, 2022 while the use of loans to a large enterprise as allowable alternative compliance with the reserve requirements shall be available to banks from May 29, 2020 to December 29, 2022.
+On September 21, 2022, BSP issued BSP Circular No. 1155 Amendments to the Alternative Compliance with the Reserve Requirements of Banks and Non-Bank Financial Institutions with Quasi-Banking Functions (NBQBS).
+The use of MSME loans as allowable alternative compliance with the reserve requirement shall be available to banks from April 24, 2020 to June 30, 2023 while the use of loans to a large enterprise as allowable alternative compliance with the reserve requirements shall be available to banks from May 29, 2020 to June 30, 2023.